 We are Passionate About Building Industry Ready TalentEducation is in our Blood

-Virtual Production Dojo aims to fill the gap in the industry for Virtual Production capabilities by offering hands-on contemporary training skills and tools.
+Virtual Production Dojo aims to fill the gap in the industry for Virtual Production talent capabilities by offering hands-on contemporary training skills and tools.

 Founder / Creative Director / Lead Trainer

-Jeasy is an Emerging Technology evangelist in Film, Motion Capture, AR/VR/MR, Animation, Game Development.
+Jeasy is an Emerging Technology evangelist in Film, Motion Capture, AR/VR/MR, Animation, and Game Development.
 Multi-Talented Creative and the founder of Graphic Monk Productions, a multi-disciplinary Production House with multiple brands incorporated under the umbrella, Imperial Swords, The Imperial School of Swordsmanship, Dynakinetix: Motion Capture & Virtual Productions.

-Jeasy is a trained Film Editor, Fight and Movement Director, Weapon specialist, performance and motion capture trainer, writer, director.
+Jeasy is a trained Film Editor, Fight and Movement Director, Weapon specialist, performance and motion capture trainer, writer, and director.
 He trained for post-production methodologies at Park Road Post (Weta Group – New Zealand) and post-production at South Seas Film & Television School – New Zealand.

 Jeasy is a member of the advisory board of Southern Institute of Technology VASAF Advisory as an industry professional and trainer and currently pursuing his Master of Technological Futures while researching the emotional and empathetic responses in Digital Humans / Virtuals assisting in user engagement.
 Jeasy is also co-authoring a PHD Research with Massey University for a VR Compassion project for the Health Ministry.

 As a Reallusion certified trainer, Jeasy is geared to deliver high-quality training to students and industry professionals.
-Reallusion certifications ensure that their certified trainers provide a high standard learning experience.
+Reallusion certifications ensure that their certified trainers provide a high-standard learning experience.